 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10, NIV)

 One of the core values and part of the mission of The King's Academy is servant leadership.
-Local and global service is an integral part of The King’s Academy.
 We engage students to look beyond themselves and reach out to others in love and compassion.
 We equip students to share the Gospel and provide opportunities for students to contribute their God-given gifts and talents.
-All students are encouraged to serve the school community and lead by Godly example.
+Additionally, all students are encouraged to serve the school community and lead by Godly example.

 How Service Impacts Students